-1) What to Do for EARTHQUAKE, FIRE ALARM OR ACTIVE SHOOTER:
+1) What to Do for EARTHQUAKE.
+FIRE ALARM OR ATTACK

-- Earthquake: Duck, cover, and hold until the shaking stops.
+- Earthquake: Drop, cover, and hold until the shaking stops.
 Then head to Rally Point. - Fire Alarm: Evacuate, whether or not there is smoke and/or fire.
-Head to Rally Point. - Active Shooter: Call University Police at 9-1-1 or 707-826-5555.
+Head to Rally Point. - ▶ Gunshots/Criminal Activity: Call University Police @ 9-1-1 or 826-5023.
 If at all possible, GET OUT and get away.
 Don't linger at Rally Point.
-If you cannot get out safely, HIDE OUT quietly behind closed windows and doors.
-Silence electronics and turn off the lights.
-If necessary, TAKE OUT the criminal.
+If you can't get out, lock/barricade the door and HIDE OUT quietly.
+If trapped by a shooter entering your hiding place, work as a team to TAKE OUT the intruder by force.

-2) Exits, Rally Points, and Emergency Assembly Points (EAPs):
+2) Exits, Rally Points, and Emergency Assembly Points (EAP s):

 - In each classroom or lab, identify the exit(s).
 Take note of alternate exits such as windows. - Faculty and students must know how to get to the class "Rally Point" immediately outside the building.
 This is usually a commonly-known outdoor landmark such as a specific walkway, staircase, fountain, or planter.
-Gather and count heads. - Assist those in need or disabled to safely exit the facility.
-Reference evacuation map, know when to avoid elevators and be aware of alternate exit routes. - Emergency Assembly Points (EAPs) are for gathering people when buildings are not safe to occupy (e.g. following a major earthquake).
+Gather and count heads. - > Assist those in need or disabled to safely exit the facility.
+Reference evacuation map, know when to avoid elevators and be aware of alternate exit routes. - Emergency Assembly Points (EAPs) are for gathering people when our buildings aren't safe to occupy (e.g. a following a major earthquake).
 Each class should head there to organize themselves.
 Signs at EAPs give guidance what to do.
-Police arrival at EAPs may be delayed.
+Police arrival at EAPs will be delayed.

-3) Emergency Public Alert System:
+3) Campus Emergency Alert System (for ANY emergency):